Global Equality & Diversity Supporting Organisations

 Book now and join the conversation using #gedconf

-A revolution is taking place in equality and diversity strategies, personal attitudes, behaviour thresholds and organisational activity affecting gender, race, equality and ethnicity.
+Significant change is under way in workforce and stakeholder attitudes to equality and diversity, behaviour thresholds and organisational activity affecting gender, race, equality and ethnicity.
 GED provides the largest video and podcast platform for updating research and managerial knowledge in the field.

 Understanding, measuring, analysing and responding with solutions to that change will continue at pace in 2018.

 The GED programme was one of the first to identify the power of transparency and new data.
 GED is tracking, publishing, cataloguing and celebrating insight, innovation and achievement throughout the year on line and at the major GED Conference and Awards on Thursday 22 November 2018.